-Author/director: Resercher of Folklore working for Ministry of Culture and Tourism,
+Credits: Reasercher of Folklore (director), Ministry of Culture and Tourism (publisher),

 Published in: 2009